wildmichael/wildmichael.github.io/_posts/2020-10-23-dynamically-generating-linq-expressions.md

 body has the correct AST node type.
-This method only determines the name of a property, trying to get the name of a complex expression (such as arithmetic expressions, deeply nested properties, method calls, lambda bodies with many statements, etc) would be completely nonsensical.
+This method only determines the name of a property, trying to get the name of a complex expression (such as arithmetic expressions, deeply nested properties, method calls, lambda bodies with many statements, etc.) would be completely nonsensical.

 Once we are sure that the expression has the right form we cast it to the specific type and extract the `MemberInfo` object from which we finally get